felixengelmann/act-r-sentence-parser-em/TUTORIAL.md

 You can now open the "DM Tree viewer" from the according button in your environment.
 Find the chunk `syn-obj0-2`.
 That is the youngest copy of the source node chunk of the parse tree (the highest IP).
 When you click on it, you see the content of the chunk’s slots recursively in tree format.
 That is the resulting sentence structure the parser has created.

-Now reload and switch on real time to better observe the eye movements (blue) and attention shifts (red) in the experiment window:
+Now reload and switch on real-time mode to better observe the eye movements (blue) and attention shifts (red) in the experiment window:
 `> (rl)`
 `> (setf *real-time* T)`